gradle/gradle/CONTRIBUTING.md

 To run tests, execute `./gradlew :<subproject>:check` where `<subproject>` is the name of the sub-project that has changed.
 For example: `./gradlew :launcher:check`.

-To try out a change in behavior manually, install Gradle locally and use it
+To try out a change in behavior manually, install Gradle locally and use it.
-    ./gradlew install -Pgradle_installPath=/any/path
-    /any/path/bin/gradle taskName
+Install: `./gradlew install -Pgradle_installPath=/any/path`.
+Use: `/any/path/bin/gradle taskName`.

 You can debug Gradle by adding `-Dorg.gradle.debug=true` when executing.
 Gradle will wait for you to attach a debugger at `localhost:5005` by default.